clij/clij-docs/reference.md

 <a name="CLIJ_affineTransform"></a>
 ## CLIJ_affineTransform

+CLIJ affineTransform is deprecated.
+Use affineTransform2D or affineTransform3D instead.

-Applies an affine transform to an image.
+Applies an affine transform to a 3D image.
 Individual transforms must be separated by spaces.

 Supported transforms:
 * center: translate the coordinate origin to the center of the image